ActionAid is hiring a

 Please click on the "apply” button to start the application process:

-Applications close on 11.59 GMT on 14th February 2023**.** Please upload an up-to-date curriculum vitae and a covering letter, clearly explaining your suitability against the essential criteria in the job profile.
-Please note this is strictly an internal post.
-To avoid delays in the process, applicants are required to alert their line manager of their applications and may be required to confirm so prior to being invited to an interview.
+Applications close on 11.59 GMT on 8th May 2023 .
+Please upload an up-to-date curriculum vitae and a covering letter, clearly explaining your suitability against the essential criteria in the job profile.

 Please check your application and make sure you meet all the essential criteria listed in the person specification.
 In addition, your application will be stronger if you meet at least some of the desirable criteria.
 If you do not meet at least all the essential criteria, please do not apply as we only consider candidates if they meet the essential criteria listed on the job description.
 We will only consider candidates who have the right to work in the specified locations.